improving-minnesota/angular-midwestjs-workshop/labs/lab-04-modules.md

 - Not bad for 4 lines of code, amiright?
-- There are also ways to configure your resource for corner cases, but we will address that when needed in later labs.
+- There are also ways to configure your resource for corner cases, but we won't run into that today.

 ###### data service